george-hawkins/snippets/venv-and-python-version.md

     (env) $ python --version
     Python 3.7.3

-Note that when I create the venv here, I use `python3` to make sure I don't accidentally pick up a pre-Python 3 version that may exist on the system.
-But once the venv is activated I can simply use `python` and be confident it always means the version used to create the environment.
+If virtual environments are new to you, see my notes [here](python-venv.md).
+As noted there, once the venv is activated, I can simply use `python` and be confident it always means the version used to create the environment.

 As a result of all this any system level changes you make won't be apparent if you're in an active venv: